leetcool/leetobf/README.md

 Modded Fork Of https://github.com/hatakecnk/BashProtector

-The script itself has been obfuscated with 25 Rounds, so it will take a while to execute.
+The script itself has been obfuscated by serveral Rounds, so it will take a while to execute.